THE HIDDEN GALLEON

 The Museum

 History and objects of historical interest belong in museums for the enjoyment and education of the people in the present.
 There are may shipwreck and maritime museums around the world.
-In 2007, I published The Hidden Galleon dedicated toward the goal of La Galga being excavated and her remains The Model of La Galgabeing displayed in a museum as it deserves.
+In 2007, I published The Hidden Galleon dedicated toward the goal of La Galga being excavated and her remains being displayed in a museum as it deserves.
 In 1865, the steamboat, Bertrand, sank in the Missouri River.
 In 1968, the Bertrand was discovered by treasure hunters buried in a cornfield in the Desoto National Wildlife Refuge.
 The shipwreck was excavated and the artifacts were preserved and put on display.
 Hundreds of thousands come to the museum each year.
 As for La Galga, the U.S. Fish and Wildlife Service has taken extraordinary steps to not only block archaeological investigations, but to keep the public from knowing about it.
 But, someday the shipwreck will be excavated and a museum built.
 When that happens, the model of La Galga, (right) will be donated and placed on permanent display.
 The model was completed in 2009 by Wilson (Bill) Bane.

 And there’s more!